iterative/dvc.org/content/docs/command-reference/plots/index.md

 37, 0.92302, 0.0299015
 ```

-In hierarchical file formats (JSON or YAML), an array of consistent objects is
+Hierarchical file formats such as JSON and YAML consists of an array of objects
-expected: every object should have the same structure.
-However, if an object has
-extra elements, it won't affect the plot as long as
-[fields specified](#dvc-template-anchors) for X and Y axis are present in all
-the objects.
+where each object should contain all fields that are required for the plot.

 `dvc plots` subcommands can produce plots for a specified field or a set of
 them, from the array's objects.
 For example, `val_loss` is one of the field